rinaxosman/neural_ir_system/README.md

     python src/top_2_sample.py

-### Top 10 Results for First 2 Queries (Title-Only Retrieval) vs (Title + Full Text Retrieval)
-- We displayed a sample of the top 5 each for simplicity, full results are found at 2_sample_queries.txt

-#### Title only
-Query ID: 1
-- 1 Q0 31715818 1 1.0000 run_31715818_title
-- 1 Q0 5415832 2 0.2493 run_31715818_title
-- 1 Q0 87430549 3 0.2121 run_31715818_title
-- 1 Q0 29321530 4 0.2110 run_31715818_title
-- 1 Q0 41782935 5 0.1914 run_31715818_title

-Query ID: 3
-- 3 Q0 14717500 1 1.0000 run_14717500_title
-- 3 Q0 24530130 2 0.3664 run_14717500_title
-- 3 Q0 25643818 3 0.3477 run_14717500_title
-- 3 Q0 2739854 4 0.3379 run_14717500_title
-- 3 Q0 13777706 5 0.3284 run_14717500_title

-#### Title + Full Text
-Query ID: 1
-- 1 Q0 31715818 1 1.0000 run_31715818_text
-- 1 Q0 502797 2 0.2538 run_31715818_text
-- 1 Q0 1848452 3 0.2374 run_31715818_text
-- 1 Q0 87430549 4 0.2306 run_31715818_text
-- 1 Q0 8891333 5 0.2251 run_31715818_text

-Query ID: 3
-- 3 Q0 14717500 1 0.9885 run_14717500_text
-- 3 Q0 23389795 2 0.3357 run_14717500_text
-- 3 Q0 2739854 3 0.3051 run_14717500_text
-- 3 Q0 2485101 4 0.2934 run_14717500_text
-- 3 Q0 15155862 5 0.2849 run_14717500_text

-**Discussion:** The results of the full-text queries always had higher scores at the same ranking however they would result in an almost completely different ranking with most entries in the top 10 from a title only query ranking significantly lower on a full-text query if the rank at all.

-- The results, saved in 2_sample_queries.txt, were generated using top_2_sample.py.
-In both title-only and title + full-text retrieval, the top-ranked document is always an exact match with a score of 1.0000.
-This makes sense because the query directly matches an existing document in the dataset.
-- However, the order of the remaining documents changes between the two methods.
-Title-only retrieval ranks documents based on how similar their titles are to the query, prioritizing those with closely matching titles.
-Title + full-text retrieval, on the other hand, considers the entire content, which can cause documents with relevant text (but different titles) to rank higher.
-- Title-only retrieval is more precise because it retrieves documents with strong title similarity, but it may miss relevant content that doesn’t have a matching title.
-Title + full-text retrieval improves recall by finding documents where the query terms appear anywhere in the text, but this can also lead to some less relevant documents ranking higher.
+### Top 10 Results for First 2 Queries
+- Results are found at results/first_2_sample_queries.txt

+### Model 1:

+### Query ID: 1
+1 Q0 31715818 1 1.0000 run_31715818_both
+1 Q0 502797 2 0.5980 run_31715818_both
+1 Q0 6219790 3 0.5788 run_31715818_both
+1 Q0 28386343 4 0.5683 run_31715818_both
+1 Q0 10982689 5 0.5377 run_31715818_both
+1 Q0 20620012 6 0.5375 run_31715818_both
+1 Q0 12887068 7 0.5228 run_31715818_both
+1 Q0 11172205 8 0.5122 run_31715818_both
+1 Q0 17021845 9 0.5081 run_31715818_both
+1 Q0 3981613 10 0.5060 run_31715818_both

+### Query ID: 3
+3 Q0 14717500 1 1.0000 run_14717500_both
+3 Q0 23389795 2 0.6373 run_14717500_both
+3 Q0 4378885 3 0.6335 run_14717500_both
+3 Q0 2485101 4 0.6205 run_14717500_both
+3 Q0 35329820 5 0.6068 run_14717500_both
+3 Q0 11532028 6 0.6014 run_14717500_both
+3 Q0 3222187 7 0.5987 run_14717500_both
+3 Q0 2739854 8 0.5958 run_14717500_both
+3 Q0 13940200 9 0.5950 run_14717500_both
+3 Q0 33387953 10 0.5913 run_14717500_both

+###  **Discussion:**
+- The Neural BERT-based model performs better than the Classic IR (TF-IDF) model in ranking relevant documents and assigning similarity scores.
+For both Query 1 and Query 3, the top-ranked document is the same in both models, meaning they both correctly identify the most relevant document.
+However, the Neural model assigns much higher similarity scores to the top-ranked results compared to TF-IDF.
+For example, in Query 1, the second-ranked document has a similarity score of 0.5980 in BERT, while it only has 0.2538 in TF-IDF.
+This pattern is also seen in Query 3, where the second document is ranked at 0.6373 in BERT versus 0.3357 in TF-IDF.

+- This means the NN is more confident in its rankings, and it also brings more relevant documents higher in the list.
+In contrast, TF-IDF assigns lower scores and sometimes ranks less relevant documents higher because it only relies on exact keyword matches, while BERT understands the meaning of words and context.
+Overall, BERT produces stronger retrieval results, giving more meaningful rankings compared to the basic keyword-matching approach of TF-IDF.

+- One of the key differences between the Neural BERT-based model and the Classic IR (TF-IDF) model is how they process text.
+BERT uses Byte Pair Encoding (BPE), which allows it to break words into smaller subword units and handle out-of-vocabulary words efficiently.
+This means BERT can understand complex words, variations, and even misspellings without needing pre-processing like stemming or tokenization.
+On the other hand, TF-IDF relies on simple tokenized words that are often stemmed (e.g., "running" becomes "run"), which removes important context.
+Since TF-IDF only looks at exact word matches, it struggles to understand the relationships between words or their deeper meanings.

+### Model 2:

 ---

-## 7. Mean Average Precision (MAP) Score
+## 7. Mean Average Precision (MAP) and P@10 Scores

 ### Assignment 1 scores:
 The Mean Average Precision (MAP) score was computed using trec_eval for different retrieval approaches:

-- Title-Only Retrieval → 0.9585
-- Title + Full Text Retrieval → 0.9585
+- MAP → 0.9585
-- Best Overall Run → 0.9707
+- P@10 →

-These results indicate that our retrieval system is highly effective at ranking relevant documents.
-The best run achieves 0.9707, showing strong precision in retrieving relevant results.
+### Assignment 2 scores:

 Observations:
-- Both title-only and title + full-text retrieval achieve nearly identical MAP scores (0.9585), suggesting that adding full text does not significantly impact ranking effectiveness in this dataset.
-- The best run (0.9707) suggests some improvements were made, likely due to better ranking or query processing optimizations.
-- The high scores overall indicate that the model retrieves highly relevant documents early in the ranking process.

-✅ The MAP computation results can be found at: results/trec-map-result.png.

-### Assignment 2 scores:

 ---